ktindiana/operational-sep/README.md

     to read into the CCMC SEP Scoreboard or to pass to the SEP validation code being developed in conjunction with the SEP Scoreboard.
 The csv files are legacy files, but may also be easier for some users to read.

+    PLOTS: Prior to v3.10, plots were only generated if a threshold was crossed.
+    If only a subset of the specified thresholds were crossed, then only the cases where a threshold was crossed would show up in the plots and the others would be blank spaces.
+    Starting in v3.10, plots of the flux time series are ALWAYS created, regardless of whether any thresholds are crossed.

     USER INPUT DATA SETS: Users may input their own data set.
 For example, if an